Let’s explore the history of mokume gane.

 The words mokume-gane (木目金) translate as: mokume=woodgrain or wood-eye; gane=metal.

-The origin of this technique is attributed to the Edo period metal craftsman, Shoami Denbei (1651-1727).
+During the Edo period, Shoami Denbei (1651-1727), a metal craftsman is credited with the originating this technique.
 He was born Suzuki Shigeyoshi, in the town of Shonai located in Dewa province.
 At the age of 17 he traveled to Edo (Tokyo) to train under a Shoami school craft master.
-In 1676 Shigeyoshi was given his craft name of Denbei by master Shoami Yoshinaga and was then permitted to use the Shoami surname.
+Master Shoami Yoshinaga gave Shigeyoshi the craft name Denbei in 1676.
+Master Shoami Yoshinaga then permitted him to use the Shoami surname.

-For more information on traditional mokume gane and to see pieces attributed to Denbei Shoami check out NPO Japan Mokume Gane Research Institute
+For more information on traditional mokume gane check out NPO Japan Mokume Gane Research Institute.
+You can also view pieces attributed to Denbei Shoami.

 Mokume gane has always been a very difficult process to master.
 Past artisans did not have today’s scientific knowledge about metallurgy.
-Though through practice they learned to successfully fuse the metals in a traditional coal forge.
-The skill required forging the laminated billet down to usable material posed a great obstacle to those wanting to practice the technique.
+Through practice they learned to successfully fuse the metals in a traditional coal forge.
+The skill required forging the laminated billet down to usable material posed a great obstacle.

 Meji Era 1868-1912

 Japan’s ruling structure underwent a major change in 1868 with the restoration of the Meiji Emperor.
 With the Emperor taking over ruling power from the Tokugawa Shoguns.
 Major changes in Japanese society occurred with this transition.
 One of which was the removal of the samurai as a separate class.
-A part of this was that the wearing of the samurai swords which were in effect the badge of office of the samurai was banned.
-This pretty much put the artisans who made samurai swords out of business and mokume gane as a working technique was almost lost.
-It is not clear if there was any direct transmission of the process from master to apprentice continuing into the 20th century.
+The samurai were forbidden from wearing their swords.
+Their swords were their badge of office of the samurai.
+Mokume gane was on the verge of being lost as a working technique.
+The artisans who made samurai swords were largely put out of business.
+It is not clear if there was any direct transmission of the process from the masters into the 20th century.

 Mokume Gane in the West

-Along with the more well known examples of Japanese art mokume gane works also made it into collections in the West.
-The unique techniques and styling of the Japanese metalwork provided inspiration for more than a few metalsmiths in the late 1800s and early 1900s.
-One was Sir Alfred Gilbert, who used mokume gane in the central link of the chain of office for the Mayor of Preston, Lancashire, England.
+Along with more well known examples of Japanese art, mokume gane eventually made it into collections in the West.
+In the late 1800s/early 1900s the techniques and styling of the Japanese metalwork provided inspiration for metalsmiths.
+For instance Sir Alfred Gilbert used mokume gane in the central link of the chain of office for the Mayor of Preston, Lancashire, England.

-Another western maker of mokume gane was Edward C. Moore the preeminent American silversmith of his time.
-Beginning in the 1850’s Moore and his employees produced the silver work that made their sole client Tiffany & Co world famous.
-Moore had a wide ranging interest in design and studied Asian, Roman and Moorish art and antiquities.
-A wide range of mokume gane objects were produced in Moore’s workshops, included cigarette cases, hollow ware and flatware with mokume gane handles.
-However this style of work fell out of fashion in the early 20th century and mokume gane for all intents and purposes became a lost art.
+Another western maker of mokume gane was Edward C. Moore, the preeminent American silversmith of his time.
+Beginning in the 1850s, Moore and his employees produced silver work for their sole client Tiffany & Co.
+In fact this silver work made Tiffany & Co. world famous.
+Moore had a wide ranging interest in design studying Asian, Roman and Moorish art and antiquities.
+Moore’s workshops produced many different mokume objects.
+These items included, but were not limited to, cigarette cases, hollow ware and flatware with mokume gane handles.
+In the early 20th century mokume gane fell out of fashion.
+As a consequence mokume gane became an almost completely lost art.

 MODERN MOKUME GANE